 Mapping Emerging Practices for Public Granting Agencies

 Numerous studies and the case studies on this website document that integrating sex, gender, and diversity analysis (SG&DA) into the design of research, where relevant, can lead to discovery and improved research methodology.
 To realize this potential, funding agencies have implemented policies for integrating this type of analysis into the grant proposal process.
+(Please note that we used the term “diversity” in this roadmap rather than “intersectional” because at the time we did the study the term “intersectional” was not well understood internationally.)

-Here we present a roadmap for funders to enhance policy success.
-Click on each of the five sections to find emerging global policies identified in our global review of 22 publicly funded agencies across six continents and from other national agencies.
+Click on each of the five sections to find emerging global policies identified in our global review of 22 publicly funded agencies across six continents and from other national agencies (Hunt et al., 2022).
 Standard practices, tailored as appropriate to country-specific cultures and regulatory landscapes, will enhance collaboration potential, global equity and research excellence.

 Click on each of the five headings below to see emerging global practices.